Better therapeutic outcomes using unique brain signals

 • Dr Thushara Perera

-Thushara is a Senior Biomedical Engineer at the Bionics Institute and an Honorary Fellow in the Medical Bionics Department, University of Melbourne.
+Thushara is an Honorary Fellow in the Medical Bionics Department, University of Melbourne.
 Thushara is an expert in the analysis of biomedical imaging and is hands-on with research device development, conducting clinical research and publishing papers.

 • Ash Moorhead Portrait